-- The absorption of iron may be enhanced if foods or drinks rich in vitamin C are consumed at the same meal
+Tip: The absorption of iron may be enhanced if foods or drinks rich in vitamin C are consumed at the same meal.

-Children need one to two portions of protein-rich food every day to make sure they get enough.
-Protein is needed for growth and maintaining and repairing body tissues, and to make the enzymes that control many body functions.
+Children need one to two portions of protein-rich food every day.
+Protein is needed for growth, maintaining and repairing body tissues, and to make the enzymes that control many body functions.
 Good sources of protein for children who eat some animal foods include:

 - beans and lentils, and foods made from them – such as tofu, hummus and soya mince

-- soya milk alternative and yoghurt (unsweetened varities)
+- soya milk alternative and yoghurt (unsweetened varieties)

 Please note: peanuts and allergies

-If a child already has a diagnosed food allergy, or there is a history of allergies in the child’s immediate family – including asthma, eczema or hayfever – families should talk to their health visitor or GP before offering foods containing peanuts for the first time.
+If your child already has a diagnosed food allergy, or there is a history of allergies in your child’s immediate family – including asthma, eczema or hayfever – families should talk to their health visitor or GP before offering foods containing peanuts for the first time.